Call for papers

 We welcome empirical, theoretical, and methodological contributions from diverse disciplinary perspectives.
 Papers focusing on comparative approaches, regional case studies, or underexplored aspects of return migration are especially encouraged.

-The conference will include plenary sessions, panel discussions, workshops, on topics such as methodological innovations and alternative pathways that align return policies with individuals' aspirations.
+The (in-person) conference will include plenary sessions, panel discussions, workshops, on topics such as methodological innovations and alternative pathways that align return policies with individuals' aspirations.
 It will also include a pre-publication book launch featuring key chapters from the GAPs edited volume.
 There will also be short video screenings followed by discussions on digital storytelling and anthologies pertaining to migrant experiences.
 Some of the panel contributions will be turned into joint publication(s) (TBC by each panel separately).

 GAPs works closely with six other Horizon Europe projects working on return migration and conditions of irregular migrants.